 The UK, with the FCA as the regulator in charge of the industry, became the primary financial sector destination after 2002, when the passage of unfavorable legislation forced an exodus out of the U.S.A.

-The online trading conditions under which U.K. Forex brokers operate under FCA oversight remain the most competitive ones globally.
+The online trading conditions under which Forex brokers in the UK operate under FCA oversight remain the most competitive ones globally, even after Brexit.
 Adding to its leadership position are trading instruments that are legally available, like contracts for difference (CFDs) and other derivatives not available in the US.
-Most U.K. Forex brokers have relatively ow minimum deposit requirements, often less than $100 or a currency equivalent.
-Security of funds, which must remain fully segregated from corporate capital, is superior in the U.K. to any other jurisdiction.
+Most top Forex brokers in the UK have relatively low minimum deposit requirements, often less than $100 or a currency equivalent.
+Security of funds, which must remain fully segregated from corporate capital, is superior in the UK to any other jurisdiction.

-Role of the FCA to the UK Forex Broker
+Role of the FCA for UK Forex Brokers

-The FCA provides a set of requirements which must be met before a Forex broker can receive an operating license.
+The FCA provides a set of requirements that must be met before a Forex broker can receive an operating license.
 It also maintains a set of rules to ensure transparency and a stable capital structure.
-Violating them will result in investigations, fines, and possible suspension of a license, ensuring only trustworthy brokers operate legitimately out of the U.K.
+Violating them will result in investigations, fines, and possible suspension of a license, ensuring only trustworthy brokers operate legitimately out of the UK.

 Client deposit protection of up to £85,000, per the Financial Services Compensation Scheme (FSCS), is the highest in the world.
 By comparison, brokers regulated by the Cyprus Securities and Exchange Commission (CySEC) deploy the Investor Compensation Fund (CIF), capped at €20,000.
 The FCA also maintains a list of scam brokers, as many fraudulent brokers attempt to copy an FCA regulated one.
 This allows traders to swiftly identify genuine brokers from scam “clone brokers”, as the FCA designated them.